Aircraft fuel system: Turbine fuel system

 In larger aircraft, fuel tanks also are in the fuselage and their load affects the center of gravity of the aircraft.
 This imposes limitations on the amount of fuel carried and the order in which fuel must be used.

 Turbine engines burn fuel faster than reciprocating engines do.
 Because fuel needs to be injected in to a combustor, the injection system of a turbine aircraft must provide fuel at higher pressure and flow compared to that for a piston engine aircraft.

 The refueling system of larger aircraft includes a single positive pressure refueling point from which all tanks can be fueled.
 How much and to which tanks fuel is fed during refueling operations is determined by the controls in the refueling panel, usually installed nearby and accessible to ground crews.

 External tanks

 External tanks are used to extend the range of an aircraft.
 Drop tanks are used by combat aircraft that need to discard them after use for performance reasons.
-To transfer fuel from the tip tank to the main tank on each side, there must be a fuel pump in the tip tank.
+A fuel pump is required to transfer fuel from a tip tank to a main tank.